 The most important property of modifying idempotent verbs is that the URL serves as an idempotency key for the request.
 The PUT /url operation fully overwrites a resource, so repeating the request won't change the resource.
 Conversely, retrying a DELETE /url request must leave the system in the same state where the /url resource is deleted.
 Regarding the GET /url method, it must semantically return the representation of the same target resource /url.
 If it exists, its implementation must be consistent with prior PUT / DELETE operations.
 If the resource was overwritten via PUT /url, a subsequent GET /url call must return a representation that matches the entity enclosed in the PUT /url request.
 In the case of JSON-over-HTTP APIs, this simply means that GET /url returns the same data as what was passed in the preceding PUT /url, possibly normalized and equipped with default values.
-On the other hand, a DELETE /url call must remove the resource, resulting in subsequent GET /url requests returning a 404 or 410 error.
+On the other hand, a DELETE /url call must returning a 404 or 410 error.